MnO2/haspot/posts/2012-04-22-i-used-to-be-an-haskeller-like-you.markdown

 ---
 layout: post
-title: "I used to be an Haskeller like you, then I took an Arrow in the knee"
+title: I used to be an Haskeller like you, then I took an Arrow in the knee
 date: 2012-04-22 20:34
 comments: true
 categories: haskell